Isle of Man TT: Travelling marshals

-Originally introduced in 1935, there are eight machines positioned around the course to provide a rapid response to any incidents.
-Selected riders have previous race experience and are first-aid trained, with machines carrying medical equipment that can assist in managing a casualty.
-They also have other duties such as course inspection, observation of machines on the course for visible faults, and review and report any course incidents.
+Originally introduced in 1935, travelling marshals are positioned around the course to provide a rapid response to any incidents.
+Selected marshals have previous race experience and are first-aid trained, with machines carrying medical equipment that can assist in managing injuries after an accident.
+They also have other duties such as course inspection, observation of machines on the course for visible faults, and review and reporting on any course incidents.
 Until 2024, all travelling marshals rode Honda CBR1000RR Fireblades.
-From 2025, BMW Motorrad announced a 3-year deal with the Isle of Man TT to supply a mixture of S1000RR and M1000RR machinery.
+In 2025, BMW Motorrad announced a 3-year deal with the Isle of Man TT to supply a mixture of S1000RR and M1000RR machinery for the marshals to ride.
+After the completion of a practice or race period, an official course vehicle displaying the notice "Roads Open" proceeds around the Mountain Course, passing each point opening the roads including side-access junctions to public use.
+On the Snaefell mountain road section from Ramsey to Douglas, the official vehicle displays the notice Roads Open One Way.